Betty Draper: How are the [bottles] already open?

 You grow comfortable with the wide range of emotions you experience and this teaches you about yourself.
 It’s ok to feel anything, as long as you keep running.

-The most convincing person you will ever meet is yourself telling you to take the easy way.
+The most convincing person you will ever meet is you telling yourself to take the easy way.

 Miles completed: 100